Electronics-Pro/hacking_electronics_shop/README.md

 # hacking_electronics_shop v0.85
-The repository for IP project code... adding details later.
+The repository for IP project code.

 Files:
 1. crt_db.py : use this to create the database and tables.